electric-sql/electric/docs/usage/data-modelling/permissions.md

 Once you've [electrified](./electrification.md) a table, you can grant and assign permissions to read and write the data in it using the [`GRANT`](../../api/ddlx.md#grant) and [`ASSIGN`](../../api/ddlx.md#assign) DDLX statements.

 :::caution Work in progress
-Permissions are not yet implemented.
+Permissions are not yet fully implemented.
 See the [Roadmap](../../reference/roadmap.md#ddlx-rules) for more information.

+A partial implementation for read-only permissions is available behind a feature flag.
+Run the electric sync-service docker image with the environment variable `ELECTRIC_FEATURES=permissions=true` to enable the current permissions implementation.

+With this set, `ELECTRIC ASSIGN...` and `ELECTRIC GRANT (SELECT | READ)...` will work, and the declared permissions will be enforced by the server, but attempting to grant write permissions (e.g. `ELECTRIC GRANT UPDATE` etc.) will be rejected.
 :::

 ## 1. Grant permissions to roles